kulraj97/cs6910-Assignment-2/README.md

     1. In this question we have setup the sweep using different pretrained model as hyperparameter.
     2. We have added all the losses and accuracies plot in the report.
     3. Link for the .ipynb file:

+**NOTE:** The code pushed from the system of CS20M009 is visible as "commited by username unknown".